Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

 It is not known whether all manifolds which are almost nonnegatively curved in the generalized sense are almost nonnegatively curved.
 Clearly, if $k=0$, this definition reduces to the standard one.
 Moreover, it is easy to see that all results of the present article, as well as all results about almost nonnegatively curved manifolds mentioned earlier (except possibly for the ones concerning the $\hat A$-genus and Yamabe constant), hold for manifolds which are almost nonnegatively curved in the sense of Definition~\ref{defn:ann}.

-Let us now describe the structure of the remaining sections of this article.
+Let us describe the structure of the remaining sections of this article.

-In section~\ref{s:gradpush}, after providing some necessary background from Alexandrov geometry, we introduce the gradient push, which is, roughly speaking, the gradient flow of the square of a distance function.
+In section~\ref{s:gradpush}, after providing some necessary background from Alexandrov geometry, we introduce the gradient flow of the square of a distance function.
 It serves as one of the main technical tools in the proofs of theorem~\ref{intro:main1} and theorem~\ref{intro:main2}.

-In section \ref{sec:nilp} we prove Theorem~\ref{intro:main1} by a direct application of the gradient push technique.
+In section \ref{sec:nilp} we prove Theorem~\ref{intro:main1} by a direct application of the gradient flow technique.

 In section \ref{sec:c-nilp} we prove Theorem~\ref{intro:main2}.
-The proof is also based on the gradient push, but is more involved and employs further technical tools such as ``limit fundamental groups'' of Alexandrov spaces.
+The proof is also based on the gradient flow, but is more involved and employs further technical tools such as ``limit fundamental groups'' of Alexandrov spaces.

 In section \ref{sec:fib} we prove Theorem~\ref{intro:main3}.
 This section is completely independent from the rest of the article.

 In section 6 we discuss some further open questions related to our results.